spatie/laravel-medialibrary/UPGRADING.md

 ## From v8 to v9

 - add a column `generated_conversions` to the `media` table.
 If you are using Media Library Pro you used copy the values you now have in the `generated_conversions` key of the `custom_properties` column to `generated_conversions`
+- rename `conversion_file_namer` key in the `media-library` config to `file_namer`.
+This will support both the conversions and responsive images from now on.

 ## From v7 to v8